MoFEM/mofem-cephas/media/paper.md

   ![Example of *p-adaptivity* for hierarchical and heterogenous approximation with multi-grid solver applied for to Scordelis-Lo perforated roof problem using a solid shell element.\label{fig:shell}](paper_shell.pdf)

-  Furthemore, `MoFEM` provides a convenient application programming interface allowing a user to freely choose the approximation base (e.g. Legrende or Jacobi polynomials) independently from the approximation space, and type and dimension of the field.
+  In addition, `MoFEM` provides a convenient application programming interface allowing a user to freely choose the approximation base (e.g. Legrende or Jacobi polynomials) independently from the approximation space, and type and dimension of the field.
 Note that one can approximate scalar and vectorial fields on scalar